aws-observability/aws-o11y-recipes/docs/recipes/amg-athena-plugin.md

 1. [OPTIONAL] Configure the authentication provider (recommended: workspace IAM role).
 1. [OPTIONAL] Select your targeted Athena data source, database, and workgroup.
-5. [OPTIONAL] If your workgroup doesn't have an output location configured already, specify the S3 bucket and folder to use for query results.
+1. [OPTIONAL] If your workgroup doesn't have an output location configured already, specify the S3 bucket and folder to use for query results.
-6. Click "Save & test"
+1. Click "Save & test".

 You should see something like the following: